tychart/BYU-CS-224-LABS/3-C-Printing/c-printing.md

 To pass off this lab show your code successfully printing out the binary of some `unsigned char` variables to a TA.

+---

+## Application to Project 1: Myxxd

+In project 1 you'll write a program that can print the contents of an entire file in binary.
+You'll need to adapt your binary conversion code so that it can easily be used on an array of bytes instead of a single one.